kchavez05/boulder-co-health/README.md

 ## (3) Database Assembly

+Since the data used for this project is static, we chose not to figure out how to host the database in a location accessible to all team members.
+Instead, the database was used to further assemble and rearrange the data.
+Targeted datasets to be used for machine learning were then created by selecting the necessary columns and exporting the data as CSVs.

 1. The exported facilities and ratings data was loaded into Postgres, as-is aside from minor changes to column names.

 2. Once loaded, the Price Level and Status columns were moved from the Ratings to the Facilities table for more coherent data grouping